brandonliu/ros/Earnings/earnings_regression_tv.md

     Men:   y = -38219 + 977 x
     Women: y =  -9779 + 399 x

-Note that 15% of women have no earnings, whereas only 2% of men have no earnings.
+From the plots, we can see that many more women than men have no earnings.

 ``` r